Teaching and Learning

 - The social aspect of dining in your service

 - How food can be used to support children's learning

 - The importance of listening to children and parents

 - The importance of your role in the provision of food and supporting children's overall growth and development through “the language of food”

 The dining experience

-The adult invites the children to prepare the table for dinner.
+Invite the children to prepare the table for dinner.
 This involves collaboration, cooperation and planning.
-Table clothes and flowers are added.
+Add a table cloth and flowers.

 Family style dining

 Serve dinner using large serving bowls to facilitate this family style dining experience.
 This offers choice and recognises children’s ability to decide on the portion size they will eat.
 The children take turns to pass the bowl and talk amongst themselves.